Metro sees operating earnings rising in 2013/14 year

-FRANKFURT (Reuters) - The chief executive of German retailer Metro MEOG.DE said the group should be in a position to increase operating earnings from the 2013/14 business year, which starts at the end of September.
+FRANKFURT, Aug 1 (Reuters) - The chief executive of German retailer Metro said the group should be in a position to increase operating earnings from the 2013/14 business year, which starts at the end of September.

 “Now we have better products, services, more sales channels, and a slimmer cost structure compared to a year ago,” Olaf Koch told journalists after the group reported second quarter results.